An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Univariate continuous data

-Exponential distributions constitute a special case of the two-parameter family of {\bf Gamma distributions} (cf. Greenberg (2013)~\ct[p~225]{gre2013}), which will be introduced in Subsec.~\ref{subsec:gammadistr} below.
-We remark in passing that, in hierarchical models (see Ch.~\ref{ch8}), exponential distributions, which represent a certain type of maximum entropy distribution, may also serve as (weakly or strongly regularising) prior distributions for scale parameters~$\theta_{2}$ of Gau\ss\ likelihood functions, or of degree-of-freedom parameters~$\nu$ of $t$--likelihood functions; cf. McElreath (2016)~\ct[p~364]{mce2016}, and Krusch\-ke (2015)~\ct[p~462]{kru2015}.
+Exponential distributions constitute a special case of the two-parameter family of \textbf{Gamma distributions} (cf. Greenberg (2013)~\ct[p~225]{gre2013}), which will be introduced in Subsec.~\ref{subsec:gammadistr} below.
+We remark in passing that in fixed effects and varying effects generalised linear models (see Ch.~\ref{ch7} and Ch.~\ref{ch9}) exponential distributions, which represent a certain type of maximum entropy distribution, often serve as (weakly or strongly regularising) prior distributions for scale parameters~$\theta_{2}$ of Gau\ss\ likelihood functions, or for degree-of-freedom parameters~$\nu$ of $t$--likelihood functions; cf. McElreath (2020)~\ct[p~407]{mce2020a}, and Krusch\-ke (2015)~\ct[p~462]{kru2015}.